Request Lifecycle

 Middlewares

-When the RouteDispatcher middleware can’t find a matching route it uses the LegacyMiddleware to resolve any remaining old pages located inside the includes/ folder.
+If the RouteDispatcher middleware can’t find a matching route, it falls back to the LegacyMiddleware to handle legacy pages in the includes/ folder.

 Request Handler